Fowles has 29 & 20, Lynx end skid against Storm 76-70 - NewsBreak

 Fowles has 29 & 20, Lynx end skid against Storm 76-70

-MINNEAPOLIS (AP) — Sylvia Fowles scored 29 points and grabbed 20 rebounds to lead the Minnesota Lynx to a 76-70 win over the Seattle Storm.
+Sylvia Fowles scored 29 points and grabbed 20 rebounds to lead the Minnesota Lynx to a 76-70 win over the Seattle Storm on Tuesday night.
 Fowles had 19 points and 13 rebounds to help Minnesota take a 40-33 lead at the half.
-The 13 rebounds are a franchise record for a half.
-The Storm, who trailed by as many as 14 in the first half, closed within one midway through the third quarter and twice in the fourth but the Lynx held on to end an 11-game losing against Seattle.
-Breanna Stewart scored 18 points, but was just 6 of 23 from the field, and grabbed 16 rebounds for Seattle.www.gowatertown.net
+The 13 rebounds were a franchise record for a half.
+She also added four steals and three blocks to become the first player in WNBA history to have at least 20 points, 20 rebounds, three blocks and three steals.www.newsobserver.com

 Comments / 0